 For every swordfish caught by the driftnet fishery, an estimated seven other marine animals are entangled in nets and often injured or killed.
 And at least six endangered, threatened, or protected species are harmed by driftnets off the California coast.

-We are calling on the California State Senate to pass the newly introduced bill SB 1017 to transition California away from the use of large-scale driftnets.
+We are calling on the California State Assembly to pass SB 1017 to transition California away from the use of large-scale driftnets.
 But we need your help to ensure this important bill becomes law.

 WHAT ARE DRIFTNETS?